RafaMMas/IberianFishHSMs/README.md

 <img src="man/figures/README-unnamed-chunk-4-1.png" width="100%" />

-**Figure 1** - Sensitivity analysis (i.e., partial dependence plots) for *Pseudochondrostoma polylepis* large.
+**Figure 1** - Sensitivity analysis (i.e., partial dependence-like
+plots) for *Pseudochondrostoma polylepis* large.
 The figure shows the results for the Fuzzy Rule-Based System (FRBS) to evaluate the microhabitat suitability during Spring, Summer, and Autumn.
+The different coloured lines depict the quantiles of the predictions along the range of the studied variable.

 <div style="text-align: justify;">